 However, even if you get the logins migrated and the system roles scripted, there any other issues that you could run into!
 What about jobs, operators, service accounts, external batch files, executables – anything and everything that’s not *in* the database but keeps that database “ticking” that’s NOT backed up nor restored (er, except for filestream – which is external but *IS* backed up by default).
 So, these are additional things to prepare and test so that your disaster recovery strategy succeeds.

-So, while there are a lot of resources out there – sometimes they can be difficult to find.
-In fact, it took me about 2 hours to bring everything together here and most of the resources were mine or Paul’s… and, in all honesty, there’s even more out there!
+So, while there are a lot of great resources out there – sometimes they can be difficult to find.
+In fact, it took me a few hours to bring everything together here… and, in all honesty, there’s even more out there!

 Enjoy!